smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/applying.md

 - Start\>0, Length\>0

-Specifying both a Start position and a Length will cause any space characters within that segment of the variable\'s current (or calculated) value to be included when the {TOKEN} is replaced.
+Specifying both a Start position and a Length will cause any space characters within that segment of the variable's current (or calculated) value to be included when the {TOKEN} is replaced.
 This applies to both leading spaces and trailing spaces.